vitalybe/radio-stream-cli/README.md

 **Important:** All the following commands should be executed in your terminal relative to the root folder.
 So if you unzipped the application to: `~/radio-stream-cli` then you should open the terminal and run `cd ~/radio-stream-cli`.

-* Clone this git repositry or [download](https://github.com/vitalybe/radio-stream-cli/archive/master.zip) the zip
+* Clone this git repository or [download](https://github.com/vitalybe/radio-stream-cli/archive/master.zip) the zip
 * Open the terminal in the downloaded directory
 * Run: `bin/server/start`